 The non-significant combined OR indicates no association between knee joint load during walking and structural disease progression.
 Thus, a score of 0 in the Strength of Association criterion was assigned.
 The associations were not consistently replicated (50%), resulting in a score of 0 in the Consistency criterion.
-This finding was further supported by the heterogeneity between the studies $(I^2=77\%; Figure 2)$, and the discrepancies between baseline peak KAM magnitudes among progressors and nonprogressors across the cohorts (Figure 3).
-Temporal correctness was accepted in one cohort.[30]
-After requesting additional information from the authors of one cohort study, [31] we discovered that the article reports only part of the study.
-The additional information retrieved, [35] showed that the study consisted of 3 measurements taken every 18 months.
-Joint space and Kellgren-Lawrence grades (x-rays) were recorded at all 3 time points, whereas the KAM was obtained at time points 2 and 3 (18 and 36 months).
-KAM at time point 2 (18 months) was associated with structural disease progression from 18 to 36 months and structural disease progression from time point 1 to 2 (baseline to 18 months) was associated with increased KAM from 18 to 36 months.[35]
-Thus temporally correctness can not be assigned to the observed associations in this study, and the overall Temporality criterion was not satisfied (a 0 score).
-Biological Gradient was investigated in one cohort[29] that showed no positive association between baseline peak KAM and loss of medial tibial cartilage volume over 12 months, resulting in a score of 0.
-Consequently, the causation score based on the included cohort studies was 0 for the association between peak KAM during walking and structural disease progression in patients with knee OA (Table 3).
+This finding was further supported by the heterogeneity between the studies ($I^2=77\%$; figure 2), and the discrepancies between baseline peak KAM magnitudes among progressors and non-progressors across the cohorts (figure 3).
+Temporal correctness was accepted in one cohort.30 After requesting for additional information from the authors of one cohort study,31 we discovered that the article reported only part of the study.
+The additional information retrieved 35 showed that the study consisted of three measurements taken every 18 months.
+Joint space and Kellgren-Lawrence grades (X-rays) were recorded at all three time points, whereas the KAM was obtained at time points 2 and 3 (18 and 36 months).
+KAM at time point 2 (18 months) was associated with structural disease progression from 18 to 36 months and structural disease progression from time points 1 to 2